-This summary reviews the bigger picture, outlining what's going down and why.
-The world of migration is being transformed.
-Those who defend a rights and worker centred approach need to fully assess reality to know what to do, why, where, when and how.
-This brief is a work in process.
+This address reviews the bigger picture, outlining what's going down and why.
+The world of migration is being transformed; migration is transforming the world.
+Those who defend a rights and social protection centred approach need to fully assess reality to know what to do, and do it right.